cjs6891/el7_blog/_texts/cisco_ccna_cyber_ops-secfnd-3.md

 Though TCP protocol is a connection-oriented and reliable protocol, there are still vulnerabilities that can be exploited.
 These vulnerabilities are explained in terms of following attacks:<br>
 <br>
 <ul>
-<li><b>TCP SYN flooding:<b> TCP SYN flooding causes a DoS attack.
+<li><b>TCP SYN flooding:</b> TCP SYN flooding causes a DoS attack.
 It exploits an implementation characteristic of the TCP that can be used to make server processes incapable of responding to any legitimate client's requests.
 Any service, such as server applications for email, web, and file storage, that binds to and listens on a TCP socket, is potentially vulnerable to TCP SYN flooding attacks.
 The basis of the SYN flooding attack lies in the design of the three-way handshake that begins a TCP connection.<br>
 <br>
 TCP connections that have been initiated but not finished are called half-open connections.
 A finite-sized data structure in each host is used to store the state of the half-open connections.
 As shown in the figure below, an attacking host can send an initial SYN packet with a spoofed IP address, and then the victim sends the SYN-ACK packet, and waits for a final ACK to complete the three-way handshake.
 If the spoofed address does not belong to a host, then this connection stays in the half-open state indefinitely, thus occupying the finite-sized data structure.
 If there are enough half-open connections to fill up the entire finite-sized data structure, then the host cannot accept further TCP connection requests, thus denying service to the legitimate TCP connections.<br>
 <br>